WebberZone/knowledgebase/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.3.0 - 4 December 2016 =

 * Enhancements:
 	* Articles now support comments
-	* Two new settings to uninstall settings and all knowledgebase content
+	* Two new settings to delete all settings and Knowledgebase content when deleting the plugin.

 * Bug fixes:
 	* Fixed labels where Section was still called Category